Available Methods

 owner_label

-Returns the label of the participant owning the ledger edition.
+Returns the label of the participant that owns the ledger edition.

-Specifically, when the ledger edition is a "Workspace Edition of Each Participant" generated by the process management function, this method returns the last part when the ledger edition key is split by periods.
+Specifically, this method returns the last part of the ledger edition key when the ledger edition is a workspace edition for each participant generated by the process management function.
 In other cases, it returns an empty string.

-Please note that this method also returns an empty string for Ledger Editions of Submission Packages.
+Please also note that this method also returns an empty string for submission package ledger editions.

 is_submission